German Shepherd Dog

 Despite being sometimes called the “Alsatian wolf dog”, German Shepherds are not true wolf dogs— they are 100% dog.
 Nevertheless, German shepherds were crossed with wolves in the past to form the Czechoslovakian and Saarloos wolfdog breeds.
 German Shepherds, along with other breeds and sled dogs, were also used in the creation of the Chinook breed.

 German Shepherds are very active and require plenty of physical exercise.
-If not exercised properly, German Shepherds can develop undesirable behavioral traits.
+If not exercised properly, they can develop undesirable behavioral traits.
 Puppies can begin with walks around the neighborhood, but as they grow, their exercise needs will grow with them.
 German Shepherds also do well with consistent training.
-According to the AKC, “the German Shepherd is a highly intelligent companion and an extraordinary worker.
+According to the AKC, this kind of dog “is a highly intelligent companion and an extraordinary worker.
 Consistency and positive, reward-based training will yield excellent results.”

 German Shepherds can learn new tasks after an average of only five repetitions, so games that test their training in new ways are recommended for this intelligent breed.
 They also have 225 million scent receptors (compared to a human’s 400) so they will do well with scent-tracking games.

-German Shepherds are easy to maintain.
+German Shepherds are easy to maintain, but their double coat does mean twice as much fur and quite a bit of shedding.
 They usually require a brushing every few days to remove loose hairs, but they shed more copiously twice a year.
 When winter approaches, a German Shepherd will shed their summer coat and again when warmer weather heralds spring.
 During these periods, more frequent brushing will help control the amount of hair around your home.
-A German Shepherd only needs an occasional bath so as not to disrupt the important oils on their skin.
+This kind of dog usually only needs an occasional bath so as not to disrupt the important oils on their skin.
 It is important to trim their nails monthly if they are not worn down naturally.

 An Embark Dog DNA Test looks at the following health conditions in German Shepherds: